denoland/celld/docs/roadmap-phase6.md

 - [ ] The new scheduler correctly restores the central alarm DB state (`_system/sqlite/main.db`) from S3 using its dedicated lock (`"_system:main"`).
-- [ ] Alarms trigger correctly even if the target room process is not running when the alarm becomes due (`get_or_spawn_process` handles wake-up).
+- [ ] Alarms trigger correctly even if the target cell process is not running when the alarm becomes due (`get_or_spawn_process` handles wake-up).
 - [ ] Internal RPCs (`/_internal/alarms`, `/_internal/dispatch_alarm`) use the
       dedicated internal HTTP port and are correctly forwarded to the scheduler